a2stuff/a2d/docs/HIG.md

   * Apple+Up/Down - scroll by one page.
   * Open-Apple+Solid-Apple+Up/Downshould - move selection or scroll to start/end.
 * Item height is 10 pixels.
-  * NOTE: Currently only 9 in most list boxes.

 ## Keyboard